 “Do It For Yourself” Lung Cancer Awareness Campaign

 We’re proud to be supporting the Do It For Yourself campaign as part of a collation which aims to raise awareness of the signs of lung cancer and encourage the people of the North East and North Cumbria to contact their GP if they’ve been experiencing a cough or ongoing breathlessness for three weeks or more.
-This campaign launches on 30/11/20 and run across December 2020.
+This campaign launches on 28/06/2021 running across July 2021.

 Join the Northern Cancer Alliance in supporting this campaign by promoting the key campaign messages via your website and social media accounts.
 A variety of communication resources are available below:

 What is the ‘Do it For Yourself’ campaign?

 The ‘Do it For Yourself’ campaign first launched on Monday 30th November 2020 to help address the impact COVID-19 has had on people presenting with possible lung cancer symptoms and encourage people to contact their GP if they’ve been experiencing a continuous cough and/or ongoing breathlessness for three weeks or more – particularly targeting men and women over 50 who at an increased risk.The first phase launched across Greater Manchester, the North East and North Cumbria and consisted of an out of home creative campaign along with supporting media activities including new regional statistics, case studies, medical experts and a broadcast day to encourage people with the above symptoms to talk to their GPs (whilst reassuring them that the NHS is open and safe to use).
 TV doctors, Dr Hilary Jones and Dr Amir Khan also supported the campaign as spokespeople with a broadcast day.
 Given the initial successful roll-out, the campaign is now launching in additional regions across the country to continue to raise awareness of key lung cancer symptoms.